Last Updated on

 Disclaimer: all opinions are my own.

-You landed here because you’re a good entrepreneur who is doing a bit of research before starting an Etsy shop!
-And possibly you want to know how to make extra money at home.
+You landed here because you’re a good entrepreneur doing some research before starting an Etsy shop so you can make extra money at home and get your business off the ground.

 Etsy was my gateway platform into the e-commerce world, but there are some things I wish I knew before selling on Etsy, and I wanted to share those things with you today.